mihneasim/eea.plonebuildout.core/README.txt

 one of the administrators should be contact.
 To do so, login under `'EEA Taskman'`_ and add a issue with your request under `'Common infrastructure' project`_.

-Once the new GitHub repository was created the new buildout can be pushed there (e.g. https://github.com/eea/eea.plonebuildout.MY-EEA-PORTAL).
+Once the new GitHub repository was created the sources of the new buildout can be pushed there (e.g. https://github.com/eea/eea.plonebuildout.MY-EEA-PORTAL).

 How to use EEA common Plone buildout for development
 ====================================================